 The nine congressional and statewide office holders have at least 19 college degrees among them, and only five of them were obtained in Rhode Island.
 Not a one is from URI.

-The situation is a little better for URI in the state legislature, where 19 percent of the 113 lawmakers attended URI.
+The situation is a little better for URI in the General Assembly, where 19 percent of the 113 lawmakers attended URI.
 The Senate is decidedly the more Ram-friendly chamber – 10 of 38 Senators have URI degrees, and Sen. Hanna Gallo has two!
-In the 75 member house, only 12 legislators attended URI, seven were undergrads in Kingston and five have masters.
+In the 75 member House of Representatives, only 12 legislators attended URI, seven were undergrads in Kingston and five have masters.

 The highest ranking URI alum in the state legislator is Rep. Charlene Lima, of Cranston, the deputy speaker – the fifth highest (or second lowest) leadership position in the House.
 In the Senate, no members of the leadership team attended URI.
 House Speaker Nick Mattiello went to Boston College and then Suffolk Law School and Senate President Teresa Paiva Weed went to Providence College and the Catholic University for law school.